Adam-Muhtarif/ToDoApp/problems.md

 # ✔ Markan Check siiyo task wa inuu galaa checked List والعكس صحيح

-# Bring Back Finished Tasks To Tasks Section
+# ✔ Bring Back Finished Tasks To Tasks Section

-# Add Sweetalert to confirm deleting and adding new task and [add small alert to right top of screen]
+# ✔ Add Sweetalert to confirm deleting and adding new task and [add small alert to center of screen]

-# Make It Responsive
+# ✔ when done task wait until alert done then remove the task

 # Use Tailwind Css

 # Make Your All Code Readable

+on clicked in deletebtn select all and check parent .... to write less code create function